DishantLabs/EAE_DataScienceProject/README.md

 This project explores the utility of supervised Machine Learning techniques to improve snow cover classification in the mountain regions which receive high winter precipitation and cloud cover remains high.
 Traditional remote sensing supervised classification algorithms such maximum likelihood often confuses cloud cover with snow cover leading to overestimation of the latter.
 We have chosen Pacific-Northwest as the study area based on its climatic regime.
 We have created an API from automatic satellite data acquisition from Microsoft Planetary Computers, which only requires location coordinates, time period, and cloud cover percentage from user’s end.
 Six satellite images from Landsat-7, 9 and 9 sensors acquired between 2020 and 2025 are used in this project to create training, validation, and testing datasets for this project.
 Geoprocessing tools in ArcGIS Pro are used for creating the labelled dataset.
 Further processing and modelling are done using Python libraries in Google Colab environment.
 Pandas is used read csv files and to remove null values.
 Additional features (NDSI and NDVI) are also created from existing features using Pandas.
 Scikit-Learn is used to standardize the datasets.
 Random Forest model is trained on 2020-2023 data, validated on 2024 data, and tested on 2025 data using the best performing hyperparameters.
 Overall, the Random Forest model achieved near-perfect classification accuracy, demonstrating that combining spectral bands with derived indices such as NDSI is highly effective for distinguishing snow, cloud, and background land cover in the Cascade Range.
 The strong performance across all metrics indicates that the model is robust and capable of generalizing unseen validation data well.

-Next step is to run a XGBoost model which will not take much effort because the data is already prepared.

-In future, deep learning models, specifically Convolutions Neural Networks (U-Nets) could be trained to improve the classification.
+In future, other Machine Learning Models such as XGBoost anf CatBoost, and deep learning models, specifically Convolutions Neural Networks (U-Nets) could be trained to improve the classification.
 Including additional features such as, elevation, slope, aspect, thermal bands can possibly improve the model performance.
 Training the model on similar mountain regions from Southern Hemisphere, such as, Patagonian Andes, can possibly introduce more variation that ML and DL models can learn from.

 ## V. References